 - Relationship issues

-Purely psychological causes for erectile dysfunction are rare, limited to approximately 10 percent of cases.
+Purely psychological causes for erectile dysfunction are less common, limited to approximately 10 percent of cases.

-The first stage in diagnosing erectile dysfunction is visiting a doctor, who will typically begin with questions regarding:
+The first step in treating ED is getting a diagnosis of the root cause by visiting a doctor, who will typically begin with questions regarding:

 - The symptoms experienced